 Oh no, no. It’s probably just the first day.
 Please give your travel buddy a break?
 Maybe your camera is not something that your friend is comfortable in using to take good photos.
 Don’t make things complicated right away.
 Make going into beast mode your last option.
 Better yet, take it out of the list!
 We’re not saying that you have to be in denial, but you have to give your friend a chance to warm up, too, okay?
 Repeat after us: It gets better.

 2. Bring a tripod

 You need to prepare this before the trip.
-To be sure, bring a monopod or tripod.
-Set your camera on a timer or get a Bluetooth device like you do when you are travelling solo.
-You don’t need any man to get yourself a good photo, do you?
+Set your camera on a timer or get a Bluetooth device like when you are travelling solo.
+You don’t need anyone to get yourself a good photo, do you?
 You are a strong and independent traveller, don’t forget that.
 But if you think you can use at least a little audience participation, maybe you can ask your partner to press the button for you?
 We are sure that your travel buddy will be happy to do that.

 3. Teach your travel buddy the basics

 Travelling together is a two-way relationship.
 Do you want to have great photos?
 Then you have to teach your cameraman how to do that.
 Show your travel buddy how to use your phone or camera correctly at the right spot and with the proper lighting.
 Maybe that’s the only thing you both need for a perfect photo session.

 Oh yes, this one should be foolproof.
 You can save your photo pegs from the internet and bring them with you when you travel.
 That way, your friend can quickly follow the framing, angle, and then you’re good to go.
 Visualisation works wonders!
 Another tip is that you take the shot with your buddy in the frame and then use it is as a mock-up.
 Genius, right?